 - recording; and/or

 - disseminating material (through text messaging, display, internet uploading etc); and/or,

-- knowingly being a subject of a recording
+- · knowingly being a subject of a recording

-Breach of this policy may be subject to discipline (including suspension and recommendation for exclusion).
+Breach of this policy may be subject to discipline consequences.

 Students should note that the recording or dissemination of images that are considered indecent (such as nudity or sexual acts involving children), is against the law and if detected by the school will result in a referral to QPS.